What things are currently banned in China?

 Guns don’t have a place in Chinese life.
 Image by Brett Hondow on Pixabay.

-Harmony is a crucial part of Chinese culture and this means firearms don’t have a place in the the culture, despite gunpowder being invented in China.
+Harmony is a crucial part of Chinese culture and this means firearms don’t have a place in the culture, despite gunpowder being invented in China.

 13. Marijuana